To find your most current backup, perform a wild card search to view the date, timestamp, or size to determine which is the most current.

 Note: Be sure to include the asterisk (*) before the extension type to ensure the search works correctly.

-- In the Search programs and files dialogue box, search for *.qbb for QuickBooks or *.001 for Sage.
-(You may also search for *.qb for QuickBooks or *.00 for Sage to find both backups and working company data files.
-QuickBooks working company file type is .qbw and Sage is .000.)
+- In the Search programs and files dialogue box, search for *.qbb for QuickBooks or *.001 for Sage or .vtr for VT Transactions.
+You may also search for *.qb for QuickBooks or *.00 for Sage to find both backups and working company data files.
+QuickBooks working company file type is .qbw and Sage is .000.
+VT doesn’t distinguish between backups and working company files

-- When the search completes, make note of the following items (disregard any sample files):
+- When the search completes, make note of the location in the In Folder column, the Size, and Date Modified column.
+Disregard any sample files.

-- The date modified column.
-(The Date Modified column will tell you the last date the file was touched.
-However, if you just tried to sign on to an older file with a password, this file will have a current date.)
+- The Date Modified column will tell you the last date the file was touched.
+However, if you just tried to sign in to an older file with a password, this file will have a current date.

-- With QuickBooks Desktop or Sage Desktop closed, double-click on the File Name or Icon of the file that has the most recent timestamp and is the largest size.
+- With QuickBooks, Sage, or VT desktop closed, double-click on the File Name or Icon of the file that has the most recent timestamp and is the largest size.

-- To ensure that you have selected the correct file, run a Custom Transaction Detail report for all dates to view the last transaction entered into QuickBooks Desktop.
-(Reports > Custom Reports > Transaction Detail.)
-Sage has a similar transaction list report.
+- To ensure that you have the correct file.
+For example, in QuickBooks, run a Custom Transaction Detail report for all dates to view the last transaction entered into QuickBooks Desktop.
+(Reports > Custom Reports > Transaction Detail).
+Sage has a similar transaction list as does VT.

-- If the file you opened is not the correct file you're looking for, close and repeat step 5.
+- If the file you opened is not the file you're looking for, close and repeat steps 1-4.

 If you're still unable to find your company data file, see Display hidden files and folders or search for files using Windows.